Culture & Tourism

 Even more history is on offer thanks to our two medieval castles in Kenilworth and Warwick, but there are modern draws too: both the Coventry Transport Museum and the British Motor Museum in Gaydon reflect our proud motoring heritage.

 Maintaining and growing our cultural and tourism assets is a priority for Coventry and Warwickshire LEP - these attractions generate a significant contribution to our local economy and further help to make Coventry and Warwickshire a desirable place in which to live, work and study.
-With such a wealth of attractions on offer, we are confident in our ambitions to make Coventry the UK City of Culture in 2021.
+With such a wealth of attractions on offer, it is fitting that Coventry achieved its ambition to be UK City of Culture

 City of Culture is a key ambition for the region and plans are well underway.
 You can keep up to date with developments and progress on the Coventry 2021 website.Visit the site